mnot/I-D/binary-structured-headers/draft.md

 described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-This specification describes formats using the convention described in {{Section 1.3 of I-D.ietf-quic-transport}}.
+This specification describes formats using the convention described in {{Section 1.3 of QUIC}}.

 # Binary Structured Fields {#fields}

-This section defines a binary serialisation for the Structured Field Types defined in {{!RFC8941}}.
+This section defines a binary serialisation for the Structured Field Types defined in {{!STRUCTURED-FIELDS}}.

 The types permissable as the top-level of Structured Field values -- Dictionary, List, and Item -- are defined in terms of a Binary Representation ({{binlit}}), which is a replacement for the String Literal Representation in {{RFC7541}}.